 For researchers and policymakers

-For many researchers and policymakers worldwide, the collected data and samples are a valuable source for scientific research and for the development of policy focused on healthy ageing.
-Please have a look at our other pages to learn more about the study design of the Lifelines cohort study, to discover our available data and biomaterials, to request more detailed information, or to submit an application to the Lifelines cohort and biobank.
+For many researchers and policymakers worldwide, the collected data and biosamples are a valuable source for scientific research and for the development of policy focused on healthy ageing.
+Please have a look at our other pages to learn more about the study design of the Lifelines cohort study, to discover our available data and samples, to request more detailed information, or to submit an application to the Lifelines cohort and biobank.